Distributed Application Architecture Using Queue Service

 Considerations

-KMS (Key Management Service) Encryption related
+KMS (Key Management Service) encryption-related

-Using SQS in a user VPC’s workload
+Using SQS from workloads in a user VPC

-Related Services
+Related service

-| Service Group | Service | Detailed Description |
+| service group | service | Detailed description |

 |---|---|---|

-| Compute | Cloud Functions | A service that runs application code in a serverless computing environment. |
+| Compute | Cloud Functions | A service that runs application code in a serverless computing environment |

-| Security | Key Management Service | A service that easily creates encryption keys and securely stores/manages them |
+| Security | Key Management Service | A service that easily generates encryption keys and stores/manages them securely |

-| Network | VPC Private Link Endpoint | A service that provides private communication between the user’s VPC and the SCP service without exposing the user’s VPC to the internet. |
+| Network | VPC Private Link Endpoint | A service that provides private communication between the user VPC and the SCP service without exposing the user VPC to the internet. |